 His Jack Russel Terrier, Jesse, quietly snored beside him.
 Jayson scratched behind the dog’s ears as he turned to face his alarm clock.
 7:02 AM.

 “Crap!”
-Jayson flung his blankets off the bed entirely, sending Jesse to the floor.
-The little dog pranced around his feet excited as Jayson grabbed for pants here and a shirt there.
+Jayson flung his blankets off the bed, sending Jesse to the floor.
+The little dog pranced around his feet as Jayson grabbed for pants here and a shirt there.
 He wasn’t entirely sure whether his socks matched, and his thick red hair was sticking up every which way.
 He tried to flatten it as he raced down the hall to the living room skidding to a stop long enough to slip on his shoes.

 Jayson slammed the door closed behind him and winced.
 He hadn’t meant to shut it so hard.
-He leapt down the small set of porch steps in a single jump and took off for his friend, Leo DeHaven’s house.
+He leaped down the small set of porch steps in a single jump and took off for his friend, Leo DeHaven’s house.
 He breezed past a jogger making her way around the block and barked back at the neighbor’s dog as he ran.

 He approached Leo’s front door breathless and clutching at a stitch in his side.
 After a moment, he raised his hand to knock on the door.
 His knuckles nearly collided with Leo’s pudgy face.
 Leo whipped back just in time, and his blonde hair fell into his blue eyes.

 “Dude!
 You almost broke my glasses!”
 Leo cried.

 “Sorry,” said Jayson with a sheepish grin as he stepped past Leo and into the living room.
 “And sorry I’m late.”

 “For you, Jayson,” Mr. DeHaven called from the kitchen, “late is right on time.”